jp803333/voiceFormApp/README.md

 ```
 ## Setting the device

-Connect your phone and enable developer model.
+Connect your phone and enable developer mode.

 ```bash
 flutter run